Ph.D., Cultural Musicology, University of California, Santa Cruz

 BM, Music Composition and Theory with an emphasis in Vocal Performance, Biola Conservatory of Music

-Charissa Noble is a vocalist and Ph.D. candidate in cultural musicology at the University of California, Santa Cruz.
-Ms. Noble studied Music Composition and Theory with an emphasis in Vocal Performance at the Biola Conservatory of Music (B.M., 2009) and later earned an M.A. in Music History at San Diego State University with a secondary emphasis in 20th Century American Art (2013).
-Her research interests include 20th century experimental vocal techniques, electronic music, and performance art.
-Charissa frequently presents her research at academic gatherings such as the American Musicological Society, the Society for American Music, the International Society for Minimalist Music, Music and the Moving Image at New York University, and Cornell University’s After Experimental Music conference.
-Additionally, her work has been featured in journals published by UCLA, USC, SUNY Buffalo, and the Bulletin for the Society for American Music.
+Charissa Noble is a vocalist and cultural musicologist.
+Dr. Noble recently completed her Ph.D. at the University of California, Santa Cruz, and previously earned an M.A. in music history at San Diego State University with a secondary emphasis in 20th Century American Art (2013).
+Her research interests include 20th century experimental vocal techniques, electronic music, performance art, and poststructuralist cultural theory.
+Charissa frequently presents her research at academic gatherings such as the American Musicological Society, the Society for American Music, the International Society for Minimalist Music, Music and the Moving Image at New York University, and she also participated in the first meeting of Cornell University’s After Experimental Music conference in 2018.
+Her work has been featured in journals published by UCLA, USC, SUNY Buffalo, and the Bulletin for the Society for American Music.
 She is also deeply committed to the advancement of the arts scene in San Diego, collaborating with local organizations including San Diego New Music, the Athenaeum Music and Arts Library, San Diego Art Institute, and Art of Élan.